Gaby Lewis: International career

 In August 2021, Lewis was named in Ireland's squad for the 2021 ICC Women's T20 World Cup Europe Qualifier in Spain.
 In Ireland's opening match of the tournament, against Germany, Lewis scored 105 not out to become the first cricketer for Ireland to score a century in a WT20I match.
 In November 2021, she was named in Ireland's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.

 In May 2022, Lewis was named as the captain of Ireland's team for their home series against South Africa.
 In the first match of the tour, Lewis scored her 1,000th run in WT20I cricket.
 In the next match, Lewis earned her 50th cap in the format.
 On 26 August 2022, Lewis earned her 100th international cap for Ireland, scoring 92 in her side's victory against the Netherlands.

+In August 2024 Lewis made her highest score in international cricket with 119(75) to guide Ireland to a win over Sri Lanka and draw their T20I series.
+A month later she made 72(56) as stand-in captain to lead Ireland to their first ODI win over England since 2001.

+Lewis was named full-time Ireland captain in October 2024, replacing teammate Laura Delany in the role.
+Head coach Ed Joyce commented saying that "Gaby, as a cricketer and leader, has continued to grow and improve year-on-year.
+Her analysis and reading of the game are excellent and her captaincy in Laura’s absence for much of this summer was outstanding.
+She is ready to take on the role of captain and I’m excited to see where she can take the team in the next few years."

+She was named as captain of the Ireland squad for their T20I and ODI tour to Bangladesh in November 2024.
+She made her 50th appearance in the ODI format during the India tour in January 2025.

+Lewis captained the Ireland squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.